CATAL0G/Catalog/README.md

 <div/>

-heavy dnis basic that i have & do not copy my skins/style.
+    heavy dnis ;
+ problematic, racist, proshippers, darkshippers, homophobic, transphobic, pinterest skin, pick me, pedophile, under age 13 + more  .

 <div/>

+  c+h are welcomed when its not on my name